By Laws and RulesOceanside Longboard Surfing Club

 SECTION 2.01 CONTEST

-OLSC will hold an annual surfing contest 10 promote the amateur sport of surfing and raise money for local charities.
+OLSC will hold an annual surfing contest to promote the amateur sport of surfing and raise money for local charities.

 SECTION 2.02 LOCAL CHARITIES

 OLSC membership shall nominate and approve the charities.
 The OLSC Board of Directors (“The Board”) shall decide the amount given to each charity based on funds raised.